 The following summary highlights some of the information in this prospectus.
 It is not complete and may not contain all the information that you may want to consider.
 You should read the entire prospectus and any prospectus supplement carefully, including the section entitled "Risk Factors."
-Except where the context suggests otherwise, the terms "we," "us," "our," the "Company" and "Gladstone Capital" refer to Gladstone Capital Corporation; "Adviser" refers to Gladstone Management Corporation; "Administrator" refers to Gladstone Administration, LLC; "Gladstone Commercial" refers to Gladstone Commercial Corporation; "Gladstone Investment" refers to Gladstone Investment Corporation; "Gladstone Land" refers to Gladstone Land Corporation; "Gladstone Securities" refers to Gladstone Securities, LLC; "Affiliated Public Funds" refers collectively to Gladstone Commercial, Gladstone Investment and Gladstone Land and "Gladstone Companies" refers to the Affiliated Public Funds, Adviser, Administrator and their affiliated companies.
+Except where the context suggests otherwise, the terms "we," "us," "our," the "Company" and "Gladstone Capital" refer to Gladstone Capital Corporation; "Administrator" refers to Gladstone Administration, LLC; "Gladstone Commercial" refers to Gladstone Compensation; "Gladstone Investment refers to Gladstone Investment Corporation; "Gladstone Land" refers to Gladstone Land Corporation; "Gladstone Securities" refers to Gladstone Securities, LLC; "Affiliated Public Funds" refers collectively to Gladstone Commercial, Gladstone Investment and Gladstone Land and "Gladstone Companies" refers to the Affiliated Public Funds, Adviser, Administrator and their affiliated companies.